Asabeneh/JavaScript-for-Everyone/readMe.md

 console.log(width, height, area, perimeter) //20 10 200 80
 ```

-Destructuring keys as a function paramters.
+Destructuring keys as a function parameters.
 Lets create a function which take a rectangle object and it return a perimeter of a rectangle.
 ```js
     // Without destructuring
     const rect = {